muminurbsccl/BSCPLC-mrtg-bandwidth-report/README.md

-# MRTG Bandwidth Report Generator
+# Daily Bandwidth Report Generator from PDF to OCR to XLSX Tool

 A Python desktop tool that automatically extracts bandwidth usage data from MRTG/Cacti graph PDFs and generates daily Bandwidth Report (MAX) Excel spreadsheets.